-- (a) DPC peer reviews. - (1) Procuring organizations shall submit forecasts of projects meeting the Defense Pricing and Contracting (DPC)(USD(A&S) peer review thresholds for the following quarter by the 15th of September, December, March, and June, for consolidation of project information by the DLA Acquisition Operations Division program manager.
+- (a) DPCAP peer reviews. - (1) Procuring organizations shall submit rolling annual forecasts of projects meeting the Defense Pricing, Contracting, and Acquisition Policy (DPCAP) peer review thresholds for the following four quarters by the 15th of September, December, March, and June, for consolidation of project information by the DLA Acquisition Operations Division program manager.
 Provide information using the following format: